Skip to main content

 Elections

-As a democratic, member-led organisation, members of our student leadership team are elected by you, OU students, every two years.
+As a democratic, member-led organisation, members of our Student Leadership Team and Student Trustees are elected by you, OU students, every two years.

 Frequently Asked Questions Election Glossary